Prospectus Process & Style Reading

 - Residential students will defend their prospectus in their departments colloquium.

 - Modular students will defend their prospects before their committee via technology.
 Please complete the form here to request a defense date/time.
 It may take a couple weeks before a date is determined.

 - After a student’s prospectus has been approved by their supervisor and dissertation committee, they must submit one hard copy of the prospectus to the Research Doctoral Studies Office for it to be considered for approval at the next faculty meeting.
 Students may do this by printing themselves and submitting it to Norton 157 or mailing it, or by way of the Print Shop.

-- Students must submit a Prospectus Approval Form with their prospectus, signed by the supervisor and committee.
+- Students must submit a Prospectus Approval Form with their prospectus, signed by their supervisor and committee.

-- Students must submit a pdf of their prospectus to the appropriate assignment portal for the class, PhD Research and Dissertation Writing, 81910.
+- Students must submit a pdf of their style reading to the appropriate assignment portal for the class, PhD Research and Dissertation Writing, 81910.

 Detailed information on how to format and structure your prospectus can be found in The Southern Seminary Manual of Style.
 Style templates for Microsoft Word, Mellel, and LibreOffice can be found here.
 The prospectus should not be longer than 3,000 words of text, not including footnotes and bibliography.